srijithsrk/GitForBeginners/README.md

 # Git VS Github
  Git is a version control whereas Github is a hosting platform.
 # Use of Github
-Now a days interviewers are checking the hardwork of students by the work which they have done in github during their btech life.
+Now a days interviewers are checking the hardwork of students by the work which they have done in github during their graduation.